MaxKovalski/Max-Tickets/README.md

 MongoDB: in cloud i config for all Ip's make changes.

+The project has Users.txt its have all users with password for check all project

 To get started with this project, clone the repository and install dependencies:

 ```bash